grisoniFr/scaffold_hopping_whales/README.md

 A copy of the repository will be generated on your local machine, in the dedicated GitHub folder.
 Move to the donwloaded repository to start using it.

 ## Setting up the virtual environment
 Performing all the calculations within a virtual environment is recommended.
-You can import the environment information (as provided in the “scaffold_hopping.yml” file) as follows:
+You can import the environment information (as provided in the “scaffold_hopping.yml” file) as follows:<div>
 ``
 conda env create -f scaffold_hopping.yml
 ``

-To use the installed packages, activate the environment:
+To use the installed packages, activate the environment:<div>
 ``
 conda activate scaffold_hopping
 ``